Alexhb61/graph_algorithms/Clique/amortizedNP.md

 If we track the center up to some precision epsilon (say 1/n or 1/n^2), can one always find a smaller ball which contains the intersection of the previous ball and the walls of a nearest lattice point? and furthermore, is there some delta such that the ball's radius always shrinks by at least delta?
 If both are yes, the algorithm runs in R/delta calls to a database of size (1/epsilon)^n .
+(thus NP would be inside amortized P )
 If either are sometimes true, the algorithm might work if it gets lucky, but might reach a fail state.
+The subproblem that the database needs solved is known as smallest enclosing ball.